nikhilsukhdev/Sales-Data-Analysis/README.md

-# Sales-Data-Analysis
+# Electronics Sales Data Analysis
 A repo containing a project to analyze sales of an electronics store

-An extensive Exploratory Data Analysis has been performed to unearth several previously unkown inisghts pertaining to sales data of a leading electronics store.
+### Introduction
+This repository holds an end-to-end Data Analytics project wherein sales data pertaining to a .
+The repo contanisn the following items:
+**1. Dataset
+**2. EDA notebook
+**3. Report containing the insights after performing EDA **4.
+Power BI report

 Software requirements: